Improving Mathematics Achievement through Active Student Participation in Mathematics Classrooms

 Data Analytic Strategy: Univariate and multivariate generalizability analyses will be conducted to assess the reliability of measures of teacher practices, student participation, and learning outcomes.
 Three level hierarchical linear models with students nested within small groups nested with classrooms will be used to examine the types of teacher questioning practices and student participation that are most productive for student's mathematics learning.
 Several meditational models will be explored, including the mediating role of student participation on the relation between teacher questioning practices and students' understanding of mathematics.

-Turrou, A.C. and Fernandez, C.H.
-(Accepted).
-Mathematical Proficiency and Perseverance In Action: The Case Of Maria and Andrew.
-Journal Of Mathematics Education At Teachers College.
+Turrou, A.C., and Fernandez, C.H.
+(2012).
+Mathematical Proficiency and Perseverance in Action: The Case of Maria and Andrew.
+Journal of Mathematics Education at Teachers College, 3 : 67–72.